Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank

-\begin{corollary} Let $V$ be a linear subspace of the space of regular differentials on~$C$ of codimension $r \le g-3$, where $C$ is as in Proposition~\ref{P:good-A}.
-Then the number of common zeros of all $\lambda_\omega$ for $\omega \in V$ in~$C_A(k)$ is bounded by
+\begin{corollary} Let $V$ be a linear subspace of codimension $r \le g-3$ of the space of regular differentials on~$C$, where $C$ is as in Proposition~\ref{P:good-A}.
+Let $t$ be as in Proposition~\ref{P:DAbounds}.
+Then the number of common zeros in~$C_A(k)$ of all $\lambda_\omega$ for $\omega \in V$ is bounded by